DATA UPDATE: Learn more about the IZERVAY 3.5-year GATHER2 open-label extension (OLE) trial

 Neovascular AMD

-• In clinical trials, use of IZERVAY was associated with increased rates of neovascular (wet) AMD or choroidal neovascularization (7% when administered monthly and 4% in the sham group) by Month 12.
+• In the GATHER1 and GATHER2 clinical trials, use of IZERVAY was associated with increased rates of neovascular (wet) AMD or choroidal neovascularization (7% when administered monthly and 4% in the sham group) by Month 12.
 Over 24 months, the rate of neovascular (wet) AMD or choroidal neovascularization in the GATHER2 trial was 12% in the IZERVAY group and 9% in the sham group.
 Patients receiving IZERVAY should be monitored for signs of neovascular AMD.

 Increase in Intraocular Pressure